onomatopoetica/quote-editor/README.md

 * Ensure you have [Node.js](https://nodejs.org), [Ruby](https://www.ruby-lang.org/en/documentation/installation/), and [Ruby On Rails](https://guides.rubyonrails.org/getting_started.html#creating-a-new-rails-project-installing-rails) installed on your machine.

 * Create a new Rails app by running the `rails new` *(and the project name)* command after installing Rails.
-E.g., In your terminal, type `rails new foodlog` to create the project.
+E.g., In your terminal, type `rails new quote-editor` to create the project.
 Now you can [clone the repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 * All dependencies required for this application are already listed in the `Gemfile`.
 Check to see whether you have Yarn and its version with `yarn -v`.
 If you need to install yarn, run the command `npm install --global yarn` command in your terminal.